apache/calcite/TUTORIAL.md

 The model defines a single schema called 'SALES'.
 The schema is powered by a plugin class,
 <a href="https://github.com/julianhyde/optiq-csv/blob/master/src/main/java/net/hydromatic/optiq/impl/csv/CsvSchemaFactory.java">net.hydromatic.optiq.impl.csv.CsvSchemaFactory</a>, which is part of the
-optiq-csv project and implements the Optiq interface
+optiq-csv project and implements the Calcite interface
-<a href="http://www.hydromatic.net/optiq/apidocs/net/hydromatic/optiq/SchemaFactory.html">SchemaFactory</a>.
+<a href="http://www.hydromatic.net/calcite/apidocs/net/hydromatic/optiq/SchemaFactory.html">SchemaFactory</a>.
 Its <code>create</code> method instantiates a
 schema, passing in the <code>directory</code> argument from the model file:

 ```java